 What Is an Excitotoxin?

-In fact, some doctors link MSG with obesity.
-Some claim this is because of its addictive qualities, but Dr. Russell Blaylock believes that excitotoxins create lesions in the hypothalamus.
+Excitotoxins are what you are getting when you eat MSG.
+Some doctors link MSG with obesity.
+Some people get migraines from MSG, and claim this is because of its addictive qualities (a good reason to avoid on its own), but Dr. Russell Blaylock believes that excitotoxins create lesions in the hypothalamus.
 This region of the brain can impact abnormal development, including obesity.

 What’s Really Going on With MSG?

 First of all, MSG is used in many, many restaurants with allegedly one purpose: as a flavor enhancer.
 (It is not a preservative, as you might heard.)
 However, another controversial property that MSG has been accused of is being addictive.
 Are restaurants and food manufacturers deceiving you into coming back for more because you are physically addictive to this substance?

 So let’s look into what these substances really are.
 MSG stands for monosodium glutamate.
 Glutamate that seasons food is an amino acids, but it is also the name of the most commonly used neurotransmitter in the brain.
 Glutamate is also the name of a neurotransmitter in the brain, used by “every major excitatory function in the vertebrate brain, accounting in total for well over 90% of the synaptic connections in the human brain.”
 It is the “glutamate” part of the MSG equation that causes trouble, which is why there are a variety of names for it.